Chhattisgarh polls 2018: BJP releases 3rd list of candidates for 11 seats

 BJP releases third list of candidates for 11 seats for the upcoming Assembly elections in #Chhattisgarh. pic.twitter.com/6nm4NlNdBk— ANI (@ANI) October 29, 2018

+The last date for the withdrawal of the nominations was October 26.
 Elections to the Chhattisgarh Legislative Assembly are scheduled to be held in the Two Phases.

-First Phase for 18 Seats in South Chhattisgarh on 12th November and Second for remaining 72 seats of North Chhattisgarh on 20th November.
+First Phase for 18 Seats in South Chhattisgarh on 12th November and second for remaining 72 seats of North Chhattisgarh on 20th November.
 Combining a total of 90 Constituencies.